LucasSchmirl/openCv/README.md

 mv opencv_contrib-3.4.13 opencv_contrib
 ```

+If you want to enable "zoom into color channels" change following `OCV_OPTION`'s in `opencv/CMakeLists.txt`:

+`Build with Qt Backend support` and `Use QTKit Video I/O backend` to `ON`, then build.

 To build, run the following commands line by line (thaks to [Fynn](https://github.com/fynnbehnke) its so easy):
 ```bash
 cd opencv